 A brief history of Keto bread

-I understand that at the beginning of their journey, most Ketonians search for something to support their fatty meals.
-Since our nutrition, from the ancient times, was concentrated around the bread, inventing the Keto bread was quite natural.
+I understand that at the beginning of their journey, most Ketonians search for something to support their meals.
+Since our nutrition, from ancient times, was concentrated around the bread, inventing the Keto bread was quite natural.

 New Keto bread experiment